williamdlees/dn_annotate/readme.md

 the second conserved cysteine must be at codon 104: this is a requirement of the Changeo package and many other .downstream tools.
 Unfortunately IMGT's gapped macaque IG sets have additional insertions and do not meet this requirement.
-If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the `gap_sequence` tool, if you can find an older reference set that is properly gapped, to use as a model.
+If the gapped set you wish to use is not conformant, it will need to be fixed up either by hand, or a new set generated with use of the `gap_sequence` tool, if you can find an older reference set that is properly gapped, to use as a model. the gapped V database should be uploaded using DolphinNext.

 IgBlast requires a D reference set to be speified for light chain analysis, although it is not used.